zukunft/zukunft.com/README.md

   best: first write the test and then the code
 - dependencies: use the least external code possible because https://archive.fosdem.org/2021/schedule/event/dep_as_strong_as_the_weakest_link/
 - best guess: in case of incomplete data best guess assumptions should be used and the assumption is shown to the user
+- never change a running system (until you have a very, very good reason)
+- one click update: allow to update a pod with one click on the fly
 - log: all user changes and data im- and export are logged with an undo and redo option
 - top down: the most important functions should be on top of each class
 - error detection and tracking: in case something unexpected happens the code should try to create an internal error message to enable later debugging